Fox-ML-infrastructure/FoxML_Core/LEGAL/QUICK_REFERENCE.md

 ---

-## The Rule (Model B)
+## The Rule (Dual Licensing)

-✅ **FREE:**
+✅ **AGPL v3 (FREE):**
-- Non-commercial academic research at qualifying tax-exempt institutions
+- Open research and experimentation
+- Projects that can comply with AGPL copyleft requirements
+- Individual researchers and developers
+- Open-source contributors
+- **Note:** If you deploy as a service, you must publish modifications under AGPL v3

-❌ **PAID LICENSE REQUIRED:**
+❌ **COMMERCIAL LICENSE REQUIRED:**
-- Any organizational use (companies, universities, labs, any legal entity)
-  - **Exception:** Pure non-commercial academic research at qualifying tax-exempt institutions (see definitions below)
-- Any use by employees, contractors, interns in scope of their work
-- Any use supporting revenue, operations, or internal tooling
+- Proprietary internal use
-- Institutional deployment (even at non-profit universities)
+- Production trading systems
+- Closed-source integrations
+- Hosted services where you cannot comply with AGPL source disclosure requirements
+- Any deployment where modifications must remain private

 ---